 PPL PRS Ltd has a zero-tolerance approach to modern slavery and human trafficking.
 We are committed to having effective systems and controls in place to safeguard against any form of modern slavery or human trafficking taking place within our business or our supply chains.

 PPL PRS Ltd administers public performance licensing on behalf of its parent companies Phonographic Performance Limited and PRS for Music Limited.
-Due to the nature of its business, being copyright licencing, the current assessment of PPL PRS Limited’s exposure to the risk of modern slavery is low.
+Due to the nature of its business, being copyright licensing, the current assessment of PPL PRS Ltd’s exposure to the risk of modern slavery is low.

 PPL PRS Ltd does not employ any forced labour.
-PPL PRS Ltd operates a number of internal policies to ensure that we are conducting business in an ethical and transparent manner and maintains sufficient training to its staff so that such policies are adhered to.
+PPL PRS Ltd operates several internal policies to ensure that we are conducting business in an ethical and transparent manner and maintains sufficient training to its staff so that such policies are adhered to.

 Download the statement